-humans.
+MTBE contamination creates taste and odor problems in water at very low concentrations, and some animal studies indicate MTBE may pose a cancer risk to humans.
 MTBE leaks, generally from underground gasoline storage tanks, have been implicated in numerous incidents of ground water contamination.
 For these reasons, 25 states have taken steps to ban or limit its use, according to the Renewable Fuels Association.
 The most significant of the bans (in California and New York) took effect at the end of 2003, leading many to suggest that Congress revisit the issue to modify the oxygenate requirement and set more uniform national requirements regarding MTBE and its potential replacements, principally ethanol.

 Support for eliminating the oxygenate requirement on a nationwide basis was widespread among states, the petroleum industry, and some environmental groups.
 In general, these stakeholders concluded that gasoline can meet the same low-emission performance standards as RFG without the use of oxygenates.
 But agricultural interests presented a potential obstacle to enacting legislation to remove the oxygen requirement.
-According to the U.S. Department of Agriculture, roughly 20% of the nation's corn crop is used to produce the competing oxygenate, ethanol.
+According to the U.S. Department of Agriculture (USDA), roughly 20% of the nation's corn crop was used in 2006/2007 to produce the competing oxygenate, ethanol.
 If MTBE use were reduced or phased out, but the oxygen requirement remained in effect, ethanol use would have soared, increasing demand for corn.
 Conversely, if the oxygen requirement were repealed, not only would MTBE use decline, but so, likely, would demand for ethanol.
-Thus, some Members of Congress and governors from corn-growing states took a keen interest in MTBE legislation and related oxygenate requirements.
+Thus, some standard in 2004.